AlessandroGnutti/DiscreteMirrorTransform/README.md

 - *testECG.m*

 Each of them launches the experimental comparison between the Discrete Mirror Transform (DMT), Discrete Cosine Transform (DCT), Discrete Wavelet Transform (DWT), Karhunen-Loeve Transform (KLT) and Sparse Orthonormal Transform (SOT) performed on image, audio, seismic and ECG datasets.

+To compute the KLT basis for each dataset, you can run the following 4 scripts:

+- *trainingImages.m*
+- *trainingAudio.m*
+- *trainingSeismic.m*
+- *trainingECG.m*

+Instead, to compute the SOT basis, you can run the code in the folder **SOT**.